 Head to Southwest’s site for more detailed information on each of Southwest’s partners.

 When it comes to choosing a Southwest card, you’ve got options.
 The co-branded Southwest cards (some of which we’ve ranked as the top airline credit cards) include:

-- Southwest Rapid Rewards® Plus Credit Card – Earn 40,000 points after you spend $1,000 on purchases in the first 3 months.
+- Southwest Rapid Rewards® Plus Credit Card – Earn 40,000 bonus points after spending $1,000 on purchases in the first three months your account is open.

-- Southwest Rapid Rewards® Priority Credit Card – Earn 40,000 points after you spend $1,000 on purchases in the first 3 months.
+- Southwest Rapid Rewards® Priority Credit Card – Earn 40,000 bonus points after spending $1,000 on purchases in the first three months your account is open.

 And even better, any points you earn with these offers will count toward the coveted Companion Pass.